tuuna/Zhihu-Daily-For-Practice/README.md

 # Zhihu-Daily-For-Practice
-A program using Zhihu API writting with Laravel5.2
+This is program using Zhihu API writting with Laravel5.2